bxdoan/bxdoan/README.md

 <div align="center">

-> To know sorrow is not terrifying.
-What is terrifying is to know you can’t go back to happiness you could have.
+> Life is what we make it, always has been, always will be.

-> — Matsumoto Rangiku —
+> — Grandma Moses —

 </div>